-This command is used to determine the keypad/monitor assignments.
+This command is used to determine keypad/monitor assignments.
 The command has single and group formats.
 The single format returns the monitor assignment of the specified keypad.
 The group format returns a group of consecutive keypads and monitors.
-In the group format, a comma must be used to separate the two numbers.
+In this format, a comma must be used to separate numbers.

-hKSTART,KSTOP command syntax (for single keypad assignment report, use hKSTART only)
+hKSTART,KSTOP command syntax (for single

+report, use hKSTART only)

-h keypad assignment report command
+h keypad assignment report

-KSTART
+command

-first 3-digit keypad number
+KSTART first 3-digit keypad number

 KSTOP last 3-digit keypad number

 M1,M2,Mn\$ report syntax

 M1,M2,Mn 2-digit monitor numbers, each

-corresponding to a keypad number
+corresponding to a keypad no.

 \$ end of report

-Examples: <soh>h001<cr> requests assignment of keypad 1, returning 07\$ (indicating that monitor 7 is assigned to keypad 1.</cr></soh>
+Examples: <soh>h007,009<cr> requests</cr></soh>

+report for keypads 7-9, returning

+02,07,04

+\$

-<soh>h007,009<cr> requests report for keypads 7-9, returning 02,07,04\$ (monitors 2, 7, and 4 are assigned to keypads 7, 8, and 9, respectively).</cr></soh>
+(monitors 2, 7, and 4 are

+assigned to keypads 7, 8, and 9.

 Failure conditions: 1, 22